How to Truly Differentiate Your Business

 There are really two main ways to differentiate your business.

 - You can come up with a better mousetrap.
 You can create some technology and you can protect it so that you truly have something that is a better mousetrap – something that is a differentiated piece of technology that separates you from the rest of the competitors.
 Now not everybody has a better mousetrap, but you can still differentiate your company.

 - The other way you do it is through better marketing.
 For a marketing strategy to have teeth, to be truly differentiated, it has got to have two factors.

 - It MUST be something that makes you unique.

 - It has GOT to be something that customers care about

 So as you are thinking about marketing a point of differentiation, something that has the potential to give you that “monopoly control,” what you are looking for is something that meets these two criteria.
 It has to be something that makes you unique, and it has to be something that people care about.

-Plot these ideas on a simple X and Y axis as to how well differentiated it is, and to what extent customers care (shown in the image below).
+So to figure out how to differentiate your business, plot these ideas on a simple X and Y axis as to how well differentiated it is, and to what extent customers care (shown in the image below).
 You are looking for the attribute that gets up into the top right-hand corner.